 Advances in medicine have begun to fundamentally change diagnostic testing, and new tests are allowing clinical laboratories to provide unprecedented amounts of health-related information to physicians and patients.
-Significant new tests introduced over the past several years include a gene-based test for human papilloma virus, Myriad Genetics' predictive test for breast cancer and tests for HIV phenotyping and cystic fibrosis.
+Significant new tests introduced over the past several years include a gene-based test for human papilloma virus as well as tests for HIV phenotyping and cystic fibrosis.
 As science continues to advance, the Company expects new testing technologies to emerge; therefore, it intends to continue to invest in advanced testing capabilities so that it can remain on the cutting edge of clinical laboratory testing.
-The Company has added, and expects to continue to add, new testing technologies and capabilities through a combination of internal development initiatives, technology licensing and partnership transactions and selected acquisitions.
+The Company has added, and expects to continue to add, new testing technologies and capabilities through a combination of internal development initiatives, technology licensing and partnership transactions and selected business acquisitions.
 Through its national sales force, the Company rapidly introduces new testing technologies to physician customers.
+This differentiation is important in the retention and growth of business.